mrcnski/signor.dev/_posts/2018-08-18-memory-management-in-unsafe-rust.md

 You can view the source file for the presentation [here](https://github.com/m-cat/unsafe-rust).
 It's a plaintext org-mode file.

 It was my first time creating a presentation within Emacs itself.
-My original intention was to create the outline for the presentation in org-mode and then make the slides in Google Slides, images and formatting and all, but that turned out to be a very tedious process for the amount of content in this presentation.
+My original intention was to create the outline for the presentation in org-mode and then make the slides in Google Slides, images and formatting and all, but that turned out to be a tedious process for the amount of content in this presentation.
 It was much easier to do it all in org-mode.

 The benefits of this approach are: